reindexer

 New cascade replication config after migration

-Same as for simple single-level config, all depreacted parameters must be removed from old followers’ configs.
+Same as for simple single-level config, all deprecated parameters must be removed from old followers’ configs.

 New follower1 config is: